jhucsf/spring2022/assign/assign02.md

 // Write given nul-terminated string to standard output. void hex_write_string(const char s[]);

-// Format a long value as an offset string consisting of exactly 8
+// Format an unsigned value as an offset string consisting of exactly 8
 // hex digits.
 The formatted offset is stored in sbuf, which must
 // have enough room for a string of length 8. void hex_format_offset(unsigned offset, char sbuf[]);